DX ARCHIVE

 1972_05_21_sun_radio_free_liverpool_217m_ericday_3rd_birthday.mp3 The third birthday show from a reel to reel tape originally recorded by Eric Day for Dave Simpson.
 Eric signs the station on for its 3rd Birthday, and tells a brief history of the station, as well as the story of the previous two weeks, when the station was raided by the GPO and the transmitter lost.

-1972_radio_merseyland_granada_tv_newsday_report_on pirates.mp3 This is the audio of a TV report on pirate radio on Merseyside from around 1972.
+1972_radio_merseyland_granada_tv_newsday_report_on pirates.mp3 This is the audio of a TV report on pirate radio on Merseyside from August 1972.
 The interviews are with Bert Williams and Paul Jay of Radio Merseyland, but there is mention of Radio Free Liverpool during a listing of the stations on at the time.
-The exact date of the report is not known.
+The date of this report is believed to by Thursday 4th August 1972.
+Radio Merseyland were raided three days after this TV report.

 1972_08_00_sun_radio_free_liverpool_217m_ericday_airchecks.mp3 Another short, partly airchecked recording of Radio Free Free Liverpool from around July or August 1972.
 It starts a bit crackly with the sign-on theme and Eric announcing the station, and then clears up a bit for the rest of the 8 minutes.
 The location of the recording is not known.